Joint pain in dogs: How to help with arthritis and other disorders

 Ticks are blood-sucking parasites that can attach to your pet’s skin to feed on their blood.
 Ticks can carry harmful bacteria and blood parasites in their saliva and the longer it is attached the more likely the tick will transmit disease to your dog.

-Removing a tick as soon as you see it is advised, or even better, ensure your pet has regular tick treatments to reduce the risk of them biting in the first place.
+Making sure you know how to remove a tick from your pet as soon as you see it is advised, or even better, ensure your pet has regular tick treatments to reduce the risk of them biting in the first place.

 Autoimmune